 All vessels on Environment Agency waterways must be registered.
-A vessel includes not only boats such as narrowboats, cruisers and barges, but also unpowered house boats, canoes and rowing skiffs.
+A vessel includes not only boats such as narrowboats, cruisers and barges, but also unpowered enclosed boats, canoes and rowing skiffs.

 Registration costs for powered boats are based on the area of your boat calculated in square metres by multiplying the length by the beam (width).
-There is a set charge for unpowered boats (excludes houseboats).
+There is a set charge for unpowered open boats (excludes unpowered enclosed boats).

 To calculate the charge for your registration, visit our charges sheet.

 The Environment Agency doesn’t currently offer an online boat registration renewal service.
 To renew your boat registration, contact the boat registration team.

 The Environment Agency aim to process your application as quickly as possible.
 At busy times it can take up to 10 working days from the day of receipt to issue your registration, please allow additional time for postage.